Buckeye Arizona Real Estate Market Report — July 2026

 Buckeye Union High School District… A-Rated District

 The high school side of Buckeye Arizona Real Estate is the stronger academic story.
 Buckeye Union High School District earned an A district LEA grade in ADE FY25 and operates three comprehensive high schools serving roughly 5,600 students.
-Estrella Foothills High School at 86.70 points (A grade) leads the district, followed by Youngker High School (A, 81.92 points) and Buckeye Union High School itself (A, 80.16 points).
-All three carry a perfect 10.00 graduation rate score.
-For Verrado families, the assigned high school is Verrado High School inside Agua Fria Union HSD (B grade, 74.56 total points), with Canyon View High School (A, 83.83 points) and Millennium High School (A, 88.19 points)… the top-scoring high school serving the broader Buckeye area… available to many Verrado families on open enrollment.
+Estrella Foothills High School at 86.70 points (A grade) leads the district.
+For Verrado families, the assigned high school is Verrado High School inside Agua Fria Union HSD (B grade, 74.56 total points), with Canyon View (A, 83.83) and Millennium High School (A, 88.19 points)… the top-scoring high school serving the broader Buckeye area… available via open enrollment.

 Westpark Elementary School